github-pfeifer-syscon-de/varsel/README.md

 as a test case here.
 And of course a ccls install provided by your distro is required as well.

+At the moment these two key-bindings are used:

-Ctrl-D go to declation
+Ctrl-D go to definition

-Ctrl-Shift-D go to definition
+Ctrl-Shift-D go to declation

-Other implemenations for the language server protocol exist but i tested only ccls.
+Other implemenations for the language server protocol exist but i only tested ccls.
-To change use the setting "languageServerArgs" in "va_edit.conf" in ".config" in home directory.
+To add or change use the language sections in in "va_edit.conf" in ".config" in your home directory.